ombreve/gep/README.md

 8. Repeat from step 5 `1 << (D - 5)` times.
 9. *P* points to the result.

-## Test of conformance to AEAD_XChaCha20_Poly1305
+## AEAD_XChaCha20_Poly1305 tests

-You can buil a test program to check the algorithms used by gep against some of the test vectors given in rfc8439 and xchacha20 specifications:
+You can build a test program to check the algorithms used by gep against some of the test vectors given in rfc8439 and xchacha20 specifications:

     $ make test